peterhaupt/fuzzy_risk_prediction/README.md

 `git clone https://github.com/peterhaupt/fuzzy_risk_prediction`

+## Sample Data

+The folders data, feature_selection, figures, model_evaluation, and model_training already contain sample data.
+If you want to run the whole modelling process from scratch, run this script to delete locally all the sample data.

+`bash 000_delete_sample_data.sh`

 ## Create Virtual Environment and Install Necessary Packages

 It is highly recommended to run the code in a virtual environment.
 The code has been tested on the following Python versions 3.9.20, 3.11.9, and 3.13.0.